 The North American Truffle Growers Association (NATGA) was established in North Carolina in 2005.
 NATGA is a registered non-profit organization.

 Truffle cultivation on the East Coast of the US had its roots in Hillsborough, NC with the work of Garland Truffles in the late 1970s.
 Additional truffiére came on the scene starting in the mid-to-late 1990s, additional truffiéres were being formed.

 By 2005 the number of truffle growers in the state had grown to a point where it seemed like a good idea to establish an organization where growers could share ideas, swap information and generally learn the industry.
 Several of the pioneer growers, realizing that the exchange of ideas would be beneficial for the whole industry, organized into the North American Truffle Growers Association (NATGA).
 NATGA’s founding members all have installations established in North Carolina.
 Garland Truffles (Franklin and Betty Garland) in Hillsborough, NC pioneered the industry in the State by being the first to plant trees infected with Tuber melanosporum in North Carolina.
 Other founding members are: Keep Your Fork Farm (Jane Morgan Smith), Piedmont Valley Truffles (Jack & Aron Ponticelli along with Franklin Garland), and Acres of Truffles Truffiére (Craig Magill and Krista Hansen).
 Over the years, membership has expanded to include growers in Tennessee, Virginia, South Carolina, Iowa, Kentucky, Arkansas, Idaho and Oregon.

-There are over 200 truffle cultivation installations known as Truffiére in North Carolina alone.
-There are at least 2 in Tennessee, more than a dozen in Virginia and handfuls of growers in the other states.
+There are over 200 truffle cultivation installations known as Truffiére in North Carolina alone, at least 2 in Tennessee, more than a dozen in Virginia and handfuls of growers in the other states.
 The first annual meeting of NATGA was held on September 23, 2006 in Hillsborough, NC.
 The meeting offered the newly minted organization an opportunity to elect officers, share technical information and tour a member farm.